-Finally, I use various types of glass jars and plastic containers to store my applesauce.
+To store my applesauce, I use various types of glass jars and plastic containers.
 Glass jars are good if you are planning to consume your applesauce within a few days (up-to 5 days) and keep them in the fridge.
 However, if you are planning to make a big batch, you could place the sauce in airtight plastic containers and keep them in your freezers up to three months.

 Slow Cooker Unsweetened Applesauce

 This slow cooker unsweetened applesauce is vegan and made with just a few ingredients.
 It is a great way to use apples that are in abundance throughout the fall.
 So get your slow cooker out and make this delicious applesauce to eat as a snack or to use in your cooking and baking for the upcoming holiday season.

 - Yield: 4 cups

 - Cuisine: American